flauberjp/CatalogApp/README.md

 ## About
-This project show a catalog of sport items, grouped in all categories (previously recorded), where the user can navigate to see the items and their details, and, when logged in, and he can edit it too.
+This project show a catalog of sport items, grouped in all categories (previously recorded), where the user can navigate to see the items and their details, and, when logged in, he can edit it too.
+The login used Google as security provider, so the user is going to be a Google user in the end.

 ## How to run this application
 1. Install Python 3.6.5 32-bit, make sure it is in your path;
 2. Install Python Flask framework v1.0.2, using pip, along with all packates listed on "Python packages used" section;
 3. Install PostgreSQL 10 database, you will need its admin username and password later;
-4. Clone this project using git, so in the end you will be at its root folder.
+4. Clone this project using git, so in the end you will be at its root folder later.
 Git command: git clone https://github.com/flauberjp/CatalogApp.git;
 5. Update the connection string by change the value of db_string defined on file database_setup.py;